madetech/blog/posts/terraform-packs-a-punch-into-chef.md

 }]
 ```

-All that is left to do is run `packer build path/to/packer.json`.
+With both the provisioner and builder combined into one json all that is left to do is run `packer build path/to/packer.json` and Packer does the rest!
 Once packer has finished it will spit out the generated AMI reference.
+Keep a note of this.

 Lets Terraform this...